Chat on WhatsApp

 Certificate Issuance & Dispatch

-IIP dispatches the final UN Certificate, test report, and tax invoice through LIMS to the applicant.
-IIP retains the sample for one month, after which it is returned on request or disposed of per procedure.
-The manufacturer is accountable that all subsequent batches match the tested sample specifications.
+IIP dispatches the final UN Certificate, test report, and tax invoice through LIMS.
+IIP retains the sample for one month, after which it is returned on request.
+The manufacturer is accountable that all subsequent production batches match the tested sample specifications.

 Where to Apply